Zolkin1/sample-contact-walking/README.md

 obk-activate achilles_sim
 ```

-If you have issues with others on the ROS network then set `ROS_LOCALHOST_ONLY`.r
+If you have issues with others on the ROS network then set `ROS_LOCALHOST_ONLY`.

+## Random notes
+- Might need to move to the message-stamps obelisk branch.